Weather protection, rain and dust protection for wildlife photographers

 Difference from the Pro

-- additional control opening for focus and zoom on large telephoto lenses
+- additional operating opening for focus and zoom on large telephoto lenses

-Access points and control openings on the LensCoat RainCoat Pro and RainCoat Pro 2
+Access points and operating openings on the LensCoat RainCoat Pro and RainCoat Pro 2

 The RainCoat Pro has a large side opening through which you can reach under the rain cover with your hand.
-This lets you easily reach the most important camera controls, such as the shutter release, dials or joystick.
-At the same time, most of the camera remains protected from rain and spray.
+This allows you to easily reach the most important controls on your camera, such as the shutter release, dials or joystick.
+At the same time, most of the camera remains protected from rain and splashes.

-This second opening is particularly practical with large telephoto lenses, such as 400mm, 500mm or 600mm, because you can control both camera and lens at the same time.
-As a result, the equipment remains fully protected while you can still react quickly to subject movement and adjust focus or focal length.
+Especially with large telephoto lenses, such as 400mm, 500mm or 600mm, this second opening is very practical, because you can control camera and lens at the same time.
+This keeps the equipment fully protected while you can still react quickly to subject movement and adjust focus or focal length.

 Conclusion, which rain protection suits your photography?